Gaming Tokens Analysis

 Cheap, predictable fees and fast settlement are prerequisites for real gameplay loops (crafting, trading, matchmaking).
 This is why gaming-optimized chains and L2s are gaining share.
 Immutable’s zkEVM, for example, explicitly targets game studios with toolchains that collapse onboarding friction (Passport, marketplace liquidity, fiat rails).
 The network’s economics tie protocol activity to IMX via fee mechanics and staking—linking value capture directly to player behavior rather than speculative emissions.

-The metaverse platforms (Sandbox/Decentraland) are a different bet: they monetize creation and events.
+The metaverse platforms (Sandbox/Decentraland) are a different speculative position: they monetize creation and events.
 Here, token utility is strongest when creators and brands continuously publish new experiences that users pay for using the native token—SAND in The Sandbox’s case, which also supports staking and governance with a capped supply.

 Comparison Table: Who Does What (2025)